HelenOS/harbours/README.rst

 =======================================================

-This repository contains scripts that should simplify porting POSIX applications to run in HelenOS.
+This repository contains scripts that should simplify porting POSIX applications to run in `HelenOS <http://www.helenos.org>`_.
 The motivation for this mini-project is that porting GNU/POSIX applications to HelenOS is mostly about setting correctly the CFLAGS when running ``./configure`` and then copying the generated executables somewhere to ``uspace/dist``.
-The idea is that this procedure would be recorded in a form of a simple shell script, called HARBOUR (because it is a port).
+The idea is that this procedure would be recorded in a form of a simple shell script, called harbour (because it is a port).
-The wrapper script ``hsct.sh`` then takes care of downloading the necessary sources and running the user-defined commands.
+The wrapper script ``hsct.sh`` then takes care of downloading the necessary sources and running the user-defined commands from respective ``HARBOUR`` file.

-The whole idea is highly inspired by a
+The whole idea is highly inspired by
 `makepkg <https://wiki.archlinux.org/index.php/Makepkg>`_.

 Using the coastline